python/mypy/docs/source/config_file.rst

     ``error``.
 For explanations see the discussion for the :ref:`--follow-imports <follow-imports>` command line flag.

-    Note that if pattern matching is used, the pattern should match the name of the *imported* module, not the module containing the import statement.
+    If this option is used in a per-module section, the module name should match the name of the *imported* module, not the module containing the import statement.

-``follow_imports_for_stubs`` (boolean, default False)
+``follow_imports_for_stubs`` (bool, default False)
     Determines whether to respect the ``follow_imports`` setting even for stub (``.pyi``) files.